Census: Domestic Violence Counts

 Domestic Violence Counts 2014

-Questions?
-Email us at by going to our contact us page and select Census of Domestic Violence Services in the subject line.
+You can also email us at by going to our contact us page and select Census of Domestic Violence Services in the subject line.

-Return to Census: Domestic Violence Counts overview.
+Domestic Violence Counts 2013

 On September 12, 2012, 86 percent of identified local domestic violence programs in the United States and territories participated in the 2012 National Census of Domestic Violence Services.
 The results were published in the NNEDV report, Domestic Violence Counts 2012: A 24-hour census of domestic violence shelters and services.